abhishektha/dissertation/content/01Motivation.md

 Back padding on the EMU was found to potentially assist wearers in controlling the upper torso of the suit, reduce over-rotation of the torso to keep upper extremity joints aligned, and improve indexing at the gloves [@Chappell2017].
 For wearers with a smaller anthropometry however, indexing at the hip bearings was unable to be fixed by padding, due to the limitations in torso length.

+## Summary
+The push towards planetary exploration requires advancements in spacesuit design to create a safe and comfortable environment for astronauts to perform EVAs.
+Current planetary exploration experience is limited to just 6 Apollo missions to the Moon, but future plans call for an extended human presence on the Moon and Mars.
+Microgravity EVAs and training have resulted in many upper torso injuries due to poor fit, poor indexing, and the increased exertion needed to bend the joints as astronauts are performing EVA tasks.
+The transition to planetary EVAs, with a focus on ambulation, may result in a higher incidence of injuries in the lower torso without significant changes in the way spacesuits are designed and fitted.
+Therefore, it is important to understand operator-spacesuit interactions and spacesuit performance in the context of planetary tasks such as ambulating.
+This will allow for the construction of safer, more comfortable, and better fitted spacesuits that may reduce the risk of injuries during EVA.